 Wortcunning (Green): Green is the color of vegetation, as in gardening; also fertility and prosperity.
 Wortcunning (also known as herbalism or herbology) is the lore and art of knowing and using the magickal, medicinal and other properties of plants.

-Performance Magick (Orange): Orange is attuned to warmth, friendship, abundance, spirit, will, principles, theory and alertness.
-Also called conjury, stage magick and performance magick, this area deals with “miraculous” illusions and special effects.
+Performance Magic (Orange): Orange is attuned to warmth, friendship, abundance, spirit, will, principles, theory and alertness.
+Also called conjury, stage magick and performance magic, this area deals with “miraculous” illusions and special effects.
 This department also includes the Bardic arts of music, chants, poetry, singing, and storytelling.

 Alchemy and Magickal Sciences (Red): Red is the color of fire, inspiration, vitality, pride, anger, bravery, strong emotions, purification, arid places, aggressive music.
 Alchemy is the magickal art and science of metaphorical transformation and transmutation.
-Alchemy was the forerunner of modern chemistry; Medieval alchemists pursued three basic objectives: the transmutation of “base metals” (particularly lead) into gold and silver; the discovery of the Elixir of Life which would heal all ills and bestow immortality; and the creation of the homunculus, an artificial man.
-Contemporary aspects of these studies include metallurgy and philosophy, life extension studies, robotics and artificial intelligence.
-Other topics include soap making, home brewing, technomagicks, non-medicinal aspects of aromatherapy, chemistry, and additional areas where magick and science overlap through the manipulation of substances or objects.
+Contemporary aspects of these studies include metallurgy and philosophy, soap making, home brewing, technomagicks, non-medicinal aspects of aromatherapy, chemistry, and additional areas where magick and science overlap through the manipulation of substances or objects.

 Lifeways (Rose): Rose is the color for our relationships with other people – especially those involving family, self awareness, love, intimacy, and romance.
 This department addresses aspects of one’s personal life and relationships.